 Is afternoon tea at the Ritz London worth it?

-There’s no doubt that afternoon tea at the Ritz Hotel in London is expensive.
+There’s no doubt that the Ritz London high tea is expensive.
 But it is also special, luxurious and delicious.
 And such a fun thing to do in London.
 Everything I ate and drank was worth it in my opinion.
 The service was fun and not at all stuffy.
 As a solo female traveller I always appreciate it when the waiting staff make an effort to make me feel welcome, and that is exactly how I felt.
 Yes, it did seem like I was in the middle of a carefully choreographed play at some times.
 But it was not intimidating and nor was it snobby or elitist.
-Most of the people dining at my sitting were ordinary people, for whom eating at the Ritz was no doubt a special experience.
+Most of the people dining at my sitting were ordinary people, for whom the Ritz high tea was no doubt a special experience.

 And I think it’s a special experience you should budget to enjoy.
-Don’t be intimidated, or think you aren’t posh enough.
+Don’t be intimidated, or think you aren’t posh enough for high tea at the Ritz London.
 You will be welcomed – and you may even be referred to as “My Lady.”

-Because afternoon tea at the Ritz is expensive, you will want to make sure you save as much as you can on your flights and hotel.
+Because the Ritz London tea is expensive, you will want to make sure you save as much as you can on your flights and hotel.
 My friends at Webjet have some fantastic travel packages to help take the pain out of booking your flights and hotels to London.

 Plan your trip to London now